 Insurers may in turn pass on this information to their reinsurers.
 Some of these companies are located outside Australia.
 For example, if we seek insurance terms from an overseas insurer (eg Lloyds of London) your personal information may be disclosed to the insurer.
 If this is likely to happen, we inform you of where the insurer is located, if it is possible to do so.

 When you make a claim under your policy, we assist you by collecting information about your claim.
 Sometimes we also need to collect information about you from others.
-We provide this information to your insurer (or anyone you insurer has appointed to assist it to consider your claim, eg loss adjusters, medical of cers etc) to enable it to consider your claim.
-This information may be passed on to reinsurers.
+We provide this information to your insurer (or anyone your insurer has appointed to assist them in considering your claim, e.g. loss adjusters, appointed legal panel etc).
+This information may also be passed on to reinsurers.

 From time to time, we will use your contact details to send you direct marketing communications including offers, updates and newsletters that are relevant to the services that we provide.
 We always give you the option of electing not to receive these communications in the future.
 You can unsubscribe by notifying us and we will no longer send this information to you.

 For family day care recruitment purposes, we may obtain and hold information provided by you to assist us in placing you with a registered service.
 This information may include contact information, proof of identity documents, etc. The data we obtain is held in a secure online portal and your information will be provided to the registered service of your choice as part of our recruitment process.

 We may use your information internally to help us improve our services and help resolve any problems.